JasonLocklin/Dissertation/VWM/Discussion.md

 or clinical measures of neglect.
 In fact, one of them didn't show clinical neglect at all.
-This should serve as a cautionary note, hinting that it's may be possible for some individuals to exhibit strong leftward covert orienting deficits in the absence of symptoms on clinical measures, (or visual working memory deficits?).
+This should serve as a cautionary note, hinting that it's may be possible for some individuals to exhibit strong leftward covert orienting bias in the absence of symptoms on clinical measures of neglect, or visual working memory deficits.

 [Heterogeneity of neglect means within-subject is better] Despite the fact that 8 patients with neglect were recruited for this study, as can